Spy Kids: All the Time in the World: Box office

 The film took in $4 million on its opening day and $11 million over the three-day weekend, debuting in third place behind The Help and Rise of the Planet of the Apes.
 That was on the low end of expectations, but an executive of The Weinstein Company said: "We're okay with this number.
 We're going to be in good shape with this film, and it will play for the rest of the summer".
 The following weekend, it dropped 48% to $6 million, and took sixth place, and on the following weekend, it earned an additional $6.8 million over the four-day Labor Day Weekend.
 As of November 2011, the film earned $38 million in the U.S and $47 million in other countries for a worldwide gross of $85 million, becoming the poorest performing film in the series.

 Critical response

-Spy Kids: All the Time in the World received generally negative reviews.
-On Rotten Tomatoes the film has an approval rating of 23% based on reviews from 61 critics, with an average rating of 3.9 out of 10.
-The websites consensus states: "Burdened by a rote plot and unfunny scatological humor, All the Time in the World suggests that the Spy Kids franchise has run its course".
-On Metacritic it has a score of 37 out of 100 based on 14 reviews, indicating "generally unfavorable reviews".
-CinemaScore polls reported that the average grade moviegoers gave the film was a "B+" on an A+ to F scale.
-Common Sense Media gave the film 1 out of 5 stars.
-The website reads: "Positive messages can't save worst film in action series".
+On Rotten Tomatoes Spy Kids: All the Time in the World has an approval rating of 23% based on 61 reviews, with an average rating of 3.9/10.
+The website's critics consensus states: "Burdened by a rote plot and unfunny scatological humor, All the Time in the World suggests that the Spy Kids franchise has run its course."
+On Metacritic it has a weighted average score of 37 out of 100 based on 14 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Common Sense Media gave the film 1 out of 5 stars, writing: "Positive messages can't save [the] worst film in action series".